 Dana Point whale watchers often see gray whales within a mile or two of the shoreline.
 Many believe they use Dana Point’s headlands as a landmark on their journey, making them a popular whale to watch.
 In early March, we celebrate the annual Dana Point Festival of Whales with ocean-themed events and activities that have an emphasis on education and environmental responsibility.

 Throughout their migration gray whales face many challenges and hazards one of which takes the lives of nearly 1,000 whales and dolphins every day.
 Scientists estimate that 308,000 dolphins and whales die because of fishing gear entanglement every year worldwide.
-Captain Dave organized Orange County's first whale disentanglement group in 2008 and has successfully disentangled several gray whales, including Lily, whose disentanglement made national headlines.
+Captain Dave organized Orange County’s first whale disentanglement group in 2008 and has successfully disentangled several gray whales, including Lily, whose disentanglement made national headlines.
 To help raise awareness Capt.
-Dave authored the book, “Lily, A Gray Whale’s Odyssey”, a magnificent photographic journey of a gray whale’s migration.
+Dave authored the award winning book, “Lily, A Gray Whale’s Odyssey”, a magnificent photographic journey of a gray whale’s migration.

 - 24440 Dana Point Harbor Drive, Dana Point, CA 92629, USA